yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 python lerobot_sim2real/scripts/capture_background_image.py --env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json --out=greenscreen.png
 ```

 Note that we still use the simulation environment here but primarily to determine how to crop the background image.
 If the sim camera resolution is 128x128 (the default) we crop the greenscreen image down to 128x128.
+Once the greenscreen.png file is saved, modify "greenscreen_overlay_path" key in the env_config.json file to include the path to that file.

 After capturing a greenscreen image mount the robot back to where it was originally.
 If you want to double check you can run the camera alignment script with the green screen image supplied and nudge the real robot mount location until it lines up.
-Simply
-modify the env_config.json and add the path to the greenscreen image then run the camera alignment script again.
+Simply run the camera alignment script again after updating the "greenscreen_overlay_path" key in env_config.json.

 ```bash
 python lerobot_sim2real/scripts/camera_alignment.py --env-id="SO100GraspCube-v1" --env-kwargs-json-path=env_config.json